Picture Vocabulary

 Harmonium

-These are used by Indians in classical music by blowing air and look
+These are used by Indians in classical music by blowing air and looking.

 Clavichord